24 Hour Live-in Home Care: What is it, and is it a good idea?

 What is 24 hour home care?

-Most importantly, as your loved one ages and their condition deteriorates, their carer will be able to adapt to provide the level of care that best suits their needs.
+Most importantly, as your loved one ages and their condition deteriorates, 24 hour care for the elderly at home provides the level of care that best suits their need.

-How much does 24 hour live-in care cost?
+How much does 24 hour live in home care for the elderly cost?

-Considering the fact that care homes and nursing homes often charge upwards of £1000 per week, and live-in carers charge from £100-£150 per day, live-in care is often more affordable.
+Considering the fact that care homes and nursing homes often charge upwards of £1000 per week, and 24hr live-in carers charge from £100-£150 per day, live-in care is often more affordable.
 You may have to pay a little extra if you use a 24 hour live in home care agency for the purposes of an introduction fee.

-With live-in care, you also get value for money.
+With 24 hour care, the carer is focused on your loved one alone.
 Carers working in care homes have a certain number of residents to look after every day, so your loved one may well have to wait until the carer is available to assist them.
-A live-in carer will be on hand to provide care for your loved one whenever they need it, and they won't have to divide their attention between multiple people.
+A 24hr carer will be on hand to provide care for your loved one whenever they need it, and they won’t have to divide their attention between multiple people.
 Obviously, they will have to rest at times, but these rest times can be flexible and the carer will be in the home for the majority of the time

-However, if your parents are both still living, and both frail, a live-in carer may well be able to provide care for both.
-This is a much more cost-effective option as care homes always charge per resident.
+However, if your parents are both still living, and both frail, a 24 hour live in carer will be able to provide care for both.
+24hr live in care is a much more cost-effective option as care homes always charge per resident.

 How does 24 hour live-in care work?

-The exact hours a live-in carer works will depend on whether they’re part of a care agency or self-employed.
-Many live-in carers work 7-day weeks for a set amount of time, and then take a week off, for example, 4 weeks on, 1 week off.
+The exact hours a 24 hr live-in carer works will depend on whether they are working directly for care agency or self-employed.
+Many 24 hour carers work 7-day weeks for a set amount of time, and then take a week off, for example, 4 weeks on, 1 week off.

 Carers will work long days to ensure they’re able to give support whenever it’s needed, but they will also take breaks during the day.
 The carer and your loved one will generally work out a routine that works best for both sides, and there’s generally not a fixed schedule.

-You can hire a live-in carer for the long or the short-term.
-This means that if your loved one has sustained an injury and is temporarily unable to care for themselves, a live-in carer can be brought in for a set number of weeks to help with rehabilitation.
+You can hire a 24 hr carer for the long or the short-term.
+This means that if your loved one has sustained an injury and is temporarily unable to care for themselves, a 24 hour carers can be brought in for a set number of weeks to help with rehabilitation.
 Meanwhile, if you want the carer to stay with your relative for a longer period, then longer term 24hr care is what you need.

 What are the advantages of 24 hour home care?

 24-hour home care can take a little getting used to, but any early teething problems generally resolve quickly.
 Here are key advantages of 24 home care for elderly.

 The most obvious benefit to 24-hour home care is that it’s 24-hour!
-Having someone in the home means instant care, day or night.
+Having someone in the home means prompt and attentive care, day or night.

-Falls are a massive risk for the elderly (1/3 people aged 65+ fall each year in the UK, 1/5 of which lead to serious injury) and having someone living in can alleviate that risk.
+Falls are a risk for the elderly (1/3 people aged 65+ fall each year in the UK, 1/5 of which lead to serious injury) and having someone living in can mitigate that risk.

-Caring for an ageing relative can be a huge stress factor – not only practically, but emotionally.
-Feelings of guilt and helplessness are not uncommon.
+Caring for an ageing relative can be stressful – not only practically, but emotionally.
+Feelings of guilt and helplessness are common.

 One of the biggest benefits of 24-hour home care is that it can provide peace of mind, knowing your loved one is in safe hands and a familiar environment.